incisrdg/BB510-610_fall_2025/Week 1: Course overview, protein folding and the history of structural biology/ Week 1: Course overview, protein folding and the history of structural biology.md

 - Henry Bragg and his son Lawrence Bragg invented X-ray crystallography, pioneering the use of X-ray diffraction to determine the atomic structure of crystals.

-- The first studies by Henry Bragg and his son Lawrence Bragg were conducted on simple inorganic salt crystals such as sodium chloride
+- The first studies by Henry Bragg and his son Lawrence Bragg were conducted on simple inorganic salt crystals such as sodium chloride.

 - Lawrence Bragg went on to focus on the structures of organic compounds and was the first to determine the low-resolution structure of hemoglobin, revealing the structural differnece of deoxy- and oxy-states.